Shinrin-Yoku: Spending Time in Nature as a Form of Meditation

-The practice’s effects on the body and mind have been studied since it was developed in the early 1980s and has been shown to lower cortisol, the primary stress hormone in the brain, and lower blood pressure.
+The practice’s effects on the body and mind have been studied since it was developed in the early 1980s and has been shown to lower cortisol, the body's primary stress hormone, and lower blood pressure.
 It has also been shown to help improve immunity and boost metabolism, among other positive effects.

 How do you go about forest bathing?
 A typical session involves walking very slowly and deliberately through the forest, but you can also try this technique in other natural environments, like Brooklyn Botanic Garden.
 As you walk, think about expanding your gaze to admire more of the beauty of nature than you previously noticed before.